Onufriev-Lab/GBION_tutorial/README.md

 #### 1. Preparation of the nucleosome structure

-Here we use the previously developed protocol of nucleosome simulation, reworked slightly to be suitable for simulations using implicit solvent/explicit ions model.
+This section guides you through obtaining initial structures for nucleosome simulations using implicit solvent/explicit ions model.
 To get the initial structures for simulations, go to the site ([link](https://zenodo.org/records/8315307)) and download archive.
-You can find the nucleosome structure via path: `md_setup/md_protocol/OPC/ff99SB/R3A/01_equil_histone_tails/1_build/nucleosome.pdb`, also available via ([link](https://github.com/EgorBiophys/ISEXI_tutorial/blob/main/Files/nucleosome.pdb)).
+You can also find the nucleosome structure via path: `md_setup/md_protocol/OPC/ff99SB/R3A/01_equil_histone_tails/1_build/nucleosome.pdb`, also available via ([link](https://github.com/EgorBiophys/ISEXI_tutorial/blob/main/Files/nucleosome.pdb)).
 You can visualize the structure using CHIMERA, just open the `nucleosome.pdb` file using the program.
 You should see the picture like below:

 ![(./Pictures/nucleosome_stretched.png)](https://github.com/EgorBiophys/ISEXI_tutorial/blob/main/Pictures/nucleosome_stretched.png)